Hurricane Dorian gains strength as it aims toward South Carolina coast

 Current strength/speed of Dorian:

-As of the 5 p.m. update from the National Hurricane Center, Dorian had maximum sustained winds of 110 miles an hour, with higher gusts.
-That's up just a little from most of the day, when wind speeds were at 105 miles an hour..
+As of the 9 p.m. update from the National Hurricane Center, Dorian had maximum sustained winds of 110 miles an hour, with higher gusts.
 That makes it a strong Category 2 on the Saffir-Simpson scale, which measures hurricane intensity.
-But that's down from a peak of 185 mph seen Sunday when it was a Category 5 maximum intensity storm.

 RELATED: Live blog: Hurricane Dorian approaches South Carolina coast